UofGStats/weektemplate/README.md

 This template contains both R and Python code.
 So you have two options, follow the instructions below to ensure R can see Python (via the `reticulate` package).

+**To make first compilation easy the Python chunks are by default all disabled. **

-Or, if you just want to disable python globally and test out the template then [Disabling Python](#disabling-python) is for you!
+Or, if you just want to enable python globally and test out the template then [Enabling Python](#enabling-python) is for you!

-### Disabling Python
+### Enabling Python

-A file called `nopython.Rprofile` comes with the template.
-You just need to rename this file to `.Rprofile` (or add its contents to your existing `.Rprofile` file if you're using one for other purposes).
+A file called `.Rprofile` comes with the template.
+You just need to rename this file to anything else, such as `python.Rprofile`.

-Once you have renamed `nopython.Rprofile` to `.Rprofile` when you render all python blocks will be set to `eval: false` and all r blocks with the label `reticulate-setup` will also be set to `eval: false`.
+The file `.Rprofile` provided contains some scripts which sets all python blocks to `eval: false` and also all r blocks with the label `reticulate-setup` to `eval: false`.
+This `.Rprofile` file is always run before all rendering automatically.

+If you rename it away from `.Rprofile` then the python blocks and reticulate setup will run as expected.

 ### Using Python

- So if you don't have Python installed on your system already then you will need to do that first.
+If you do wish to use Python, but don't have Python installed on your system already then you will need to do that first.
 Once you do, install the `reticulate` package in R, and finally look for any of the code blocks that look like this:

 `````markdown
 ```{r}